MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 * *Disengagement*
 * *Watch the master*
-* Communications breakdown
+* Communication breakdown
 * Conflict

 The first two can most often be resolved by [switching](#switching) the *driver* and *navigator* more often.
 Additionally by taking a more passive role in the *pair* and allowing the other *pairer* to take the lead.
 For some ways to facilitate this, take a look in the [Techniques](#Techniques) section, specifically [Ping-pong *pairing*](#ping-pong-pairing) and [Pomodoro *pairing*](#pomodoro-pairing).

-For communications breakdown, where the *pairers* aren’t able to understand one another or feel unheard, taking a break from typing and having a discussion can help.
+For communication breakdown, where the *pairers* aren’t able to understand one another or feel unheard, taking a break from typing and having a discussion can help.
 One thing to try here is [Digging for gold](#digging-for-gold), this often works very well to get the *pair* through a tough spot.

 Conflict between the two *pairers* does happen sometimes.
 Addressing this is tricky and this doc won’t go into detail, but there are a lot of techniques on conflict resolution that can be helpful.
 There are quite a few [resources](http://sedano.org/toddsedano/2017/10/22/considerate-pair-programming.html) on pair programming specifically as well.